*BONG!* "Welcome to Macintosh."

 still uses different Application Programming Interfaces

-, such as OpenGL (as with many other Unix-based or Unix-like operating systems, such as Linux, which primarily uses the Mesa implementation), in place of Microsoft's DirectX.
+, Quartz Extreme and Core Audio, in place of Microsoft's DirectX.
 It also used a different, more sophisticated BIOS called EFI in place of the outdated IBM PC BIOS that PCs were stuck with until Microsoft updated Windows Vista and 7.
 An upside of the transition was the sudden prominence of the Hackintosh, a standard PC running Mac OS X (versions 10.4 and up); though technically not allowed under Apple's EULA, Hackintoshing opens up a lot of flexibility that Apple doesn't offer on the low end, and there's even a book out there on how to do it.